 Connect to the Microsoft Graph Security API in Power BI Desktop

 The Microsoft Graph Security connector is deprecated as of May 2021 and has been removed from the "Get Data" experience in Power BI Desktop.
-It is recommended to replace existing connections that use this connector, and to refrain from using this connector for new connections.
-See the Microsoft Graph Security documentation for further information.
+We recommend that you replace existing connections that use this connector, and refrain from using this connector for new connections.
+For more information, see the Microsoft Graph Security documentation.

 Use the Microsoft Graph Security connector of Power BI Desktop to connect to the Microsoft Graph Security API.
 You can then build dashboards and reports to gain insights into your security-related alerts and secure scores.

 The Microsoft Graph Security API connects multiple security solutions from Microsoft and its partners to make correlation of alerts easier.
 This combination provides access to rich contextual information and simplifies automation.
 It empowers organizations to quickly gain insights and act across multiple security products, while reducing cost and complexity.

 Prerequisites to use the Microsoft Graph Security connector